Transcript #78: Setting Expectations for Open Source Participation

 11:32 So it's a monitoring solution that provides deep visibility into distributed applications.

-11:49 So just a few minutes, you can investigate some bottlenecks in your code, figure out where it's slow and make it better just reading a few dashboards.
+11:49 So just a few minutes, you can investigate some bottlenecks in your code, figure out where it's slow and make it better.

 11:56 So pretty cool.

-11:57 So visualize your Python performance today.
+11:56 So visualize your Python performance today.

-11:58 Get started with a free trial of Datadog, and they'll send you a cool Datadog t-shirt, which is awesome.
+11:58 Get started with a free trial of Datadog and they'll send you a cool Datadog t-shirt, which is awesome.

-12:04 So just go to pythonbytes.fm/datadog.
+12:04 So just go to pythonbytes.fm/Datadog.

-12:07 Brian, when people create open source projects, like, they usually do it because it's something that they love, but then people start to depend on these projects, And that can create some sort of animosity, right?
+12:07 Brian, when people create open source projects, like they usually do it because it's something that they love.

 12:20 There's a lot of burnout in the open source space because of it, I think.

-12:23 Definitely.
-We've seen a lot in the last couple of years of people, you know, even taking a month off or six months off to try to get away for some of it.
+12:23 We've seen a lot in the last couple of years of people, you know, even taking a month off or six months off to try to get away from some of it or dropping projects, trying to find other maintainers because maintenance is kind of a hard problem.

-12:48 And you said that he also gave it at PyCascades.
+12:47 And you said that he also gave it at PyCascades.

-12:50 I don't know if it's exactly the same, but this general message, yes.
+12:51 I don't know if it's exactly the same, but this general message, yes.

 12:54 Yeah.

-13:00 But it really is a discussion about kindness and paying for open source with kindness.
+12:59 But it really is a discussion about kindness and paying for open source with kindness.

-13:05 And he really talked about some, he gave some examples of basically every communication you have with an open source project, even like a bug report, you need to realize that you're taking somebody else's time out of their free time, the free time they could be spending with their on their own projects or with their family.
+13:15 You need to realize that you're taking somebody else's time out of their free time, the free time they could be spending with their, on their own projects or with their family.

 13:25 And so be aware of that.